 Handling cases of alleged misconduct

-IOP Publishing is a member of the Committee for Publication Ethics (COPE) and adheres to the COPE Guidelines regarding misconduct and retractions, including the processes set out in COPE’s flowcharts.
+IOP Publishing is a member of the Committee for Publication Ethics (COPE) and adheres to COPE’s Guidelines regarding misconduct and retractions, including the processes set out in COPE’s flowcharts.
 We take ethical allegations very seriously and believe it is our responsibility to maintain the integrity of the scientific record as far as possible.

 - IOP Publishing reserves the right not to work with anyone who is abusive to our staff, authors, reviewers or editors.
 Please see our respect for others policy for more information.